Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/README.md

 To pass this course you must meet the following requirements:

-- Complete 80% of in-class assignments
+- Complete all tutorials
-- Complete all course tutorials (graded on completion)
+- Complete at least 80% of in-class assignments
-- Pass the project according to the associated project rubric
+- Pass the final project with at least 70% on its rubric
 - Pass the final summative assessment > 70
     - This will be further explained in the [study guide](StudyGuide.md)
 - Actively participate in class and abide by the attendance policy